 During 2012 the Espresso Group completed a number of important corporate transactions and organisational changes, which in recent years have led the Espresso Group towards a more marked divisional structure that principally involves the centralisation of strategic decisions relating to each area of activity.
 These transactions, which mainly concerned the area of local newspapers, led to various changes that meant changing the scope of some of the cash-generating units ("CGUs") for local publishing titles which previously constituted individual CGUs.
-To be precise, the figures for the "Alto Adige-Trentino" CGU have been considered together with those of the "Finegil Editoriale Nord-Ovest" CGU; the figures for the "Messaggero Veneto" and "II Piccolo" CGUs have been considered together with those of the "Finegil Editoriale Nord-Est" CGU; and the figure for the "Free Press" CGU has been considered together with that of the "Finegil Centro-Sud" CGU.
+To be precise, the figures for the "Alto Adige-Trentino" CGU have been considered together with those of the "Finegil Editoriale Nord-Ovest" CGU; the figures for the "Messaggero Veneto" and "Il Piccolo" CGUs have been considered together with those of the "Free Press" CGU has been considered together with those of the "Free Press" CGU has been considered together with that of the "Finegil Centro-Sud" CGU.
 In the above table, "Local newspapers" includes the figures for the following CGUs which have been grouped together: Finegil Editoriale Nord-Ovest, Finegil Editoriale Centro-Sud, Finegil Editoriale Livorno and La Nuova Sardegna.

-Frequencies:

-(in thousands of euro) 31.12.2012 31.12.2011

-Radio frequencies 83,728 83,728

-Television frequencies 138,283

-Total 83,728 222,011
+Frequencies: 31.12.2012 31.12.2011 Radio frequencies 83,728 83,728 Television frequencies - 138,283 Total 83,728 222,011